-Mark Lee has been reflecting on the future for accountants for many years.
+Mark Lee has been reflecting on the future for accountants and lawyers for many years.
 More recently he has been described as the UK’s leading accountant focused futurist.

 But what does this actually mean and what’s the difference between a futurist and a futurologist?

 At its simplest a futurist studies developments and trends in order to make predictions about the changes we can expect to see in our lives.

 As an accountant focused futurist I keep an eye on the horizon, maintain an awareness of the new tech and other developments that will impact accountants over the next few years and beyond.

 Other futurists and futurologists focus on technology, AI, gadgets and robots.
 These are just tools.
 They allow us to do things.
 Even new things.
 But it’s our hopes, dreams and plans that determine what we will do, which technology we will experiment with and which we will adopt.
 And what new tools we will be developing and using in the future.